 The more your printed content interacts with your online content, the more accessible it will be to a range of audiences.
 Those with low online participation will be exposed to the physical ad, while those with high online participation will be encouraged to interact with your business online.

 In order to effectively cross-promote, you have to give your audience a reason to care about your online presence.
 Rather than merely displaying social media icons on your ad, directly tie your online links to a specific promotion.
 Use a call to action that makes the viewer want to find out more.
 Invite the customer to take advantage of easily-accessible special offers and additional info.
+Make the physical ad look more professional by using Acrylic Brochure Holders.

 Use QR codes to lead the customer to your mobile website.
 They are convenient for the customer to use and act as a cost-free tool to boost your online traffic.
 However, before implementing a QR code on your advertisements, test the code to make sure it works and is easy to use.
 A common QR code mistake is leading users to a desktop website.
 Since most QR codes are scanned by Smartphones, make sure it leads to a mobile website.